LukeHorigan/BlobBoyz/README.md

 * Interfacing and integrating different programming languages
 * Extracting numerical arrays from *bitmap* format

-# Where we go next
+# Where we will go next

 * Develop an aesthetically pleasing user interface (UI)
 * Automate the filming procedure